cp-algorithms/cp-algorithms/src/graph/strongly-connected-components.md

         }

     // add edges to condensation graph
-    adj_scc.assign(n, {});
+    adj_cond.assign(n, {});
     for (int v = 0; v < n; v++)
         for (auto u : adj[v])
             if (roots[v] != roots[u])
-                adj_scc[roots[v]].push_back(roots[u]);
+                adj_cond[roots[v]].push_back(roots[u]);
 }
 ```

-Here, the function `dfs1` implements depth first search on $G$, and the function `dfs2` implements depth first search on $G^T$.
-The function `dfs1` fills the vector `order` with vertices in increasing order of their exit times.
-The function `dfs2` adds all reached vertices to the vector `component`, which, after each run, will contain the just-found strongly connected component.
+The function `dfs` implements depth first search.
+It takes as input an adjacency list and a starting node.
+It also takes a reference to the vector `output`: each visited vertex will be appended to `output` when `dfs` leaves that vertex.

+Note that we use the function `dfs` both in the first and second step of the algorithm.
+In the first step, we pass in the adjacency list of $G$, and during consecutive calls to `dfs`, we keep passing in the same 'output vector' `order`, so that eventually we obtain a list of vertices in increasing order of exit times.
+In the second step, we pass in the adjacency list of $G^T$, and in each `dfs` call, we pass in an empty 'output vector' `component`, which will give us one strongly connected component at a time.

-When building the condensation graph, we select the *root* of each component as the first node in its list (this is an arbitrary choice).
-This node will represent its entire SCC in the condensation graph.
-For each vertex `v`, the value `roots[v]` indicates the root node of the SCC which `v` belongs to. `root_nodes` is the list of all root nodes (one per component) in the condensation graph.
+When building the adjacency list of the condensation graph, we select the *root* of each component as the first vertex in its sorted list of vertices (this is an arbitrary choice).
+This root vertex represents its entire SCC.
+For each vertex `v`, the value `roots[v]` indicates the root vertex of the SCC which `v` belongs to.

-Our condensation graph is now given by the vertices `root_nodes`, and the adjacency list is given by `adj_scc`, using only those vertices which belong to `root_nodes`.
+Our condensation graph is now given by the vertices `components` (one strongly connected component corresponds to one vertex in the condensation graph), and the adjacency list is given by `adj_cond`, using only the root vertices of the strongly connected components.

 ## Literature